Earwigs

 What Are Earwigs?

 Earwigs are small, nocturnal insects that belong to the order Dermaptera.
 They are easily identifiable due to their long, slender bodies, which typically measure about 1 inch in length, and their distinctive pincers (also known as forceps) on their rear ends.
 These pincers are not used for attacking or biting humans but serve primarily for defense and mating purposes.
 While the name “earwig” comes from an old myth that these insects crawl into people’s ears to burrow, it is entirely false.
-Earwigs typically live in dark, damp environments, where they seek shelter and food.
+These pests typically live in dark, damp environments, where they seek shelter and food.

 Identifying Earwigs